groboclown/petronia/docs/lifecycle.md

 The extension loader sends requests to foreman to run extensions.
 The process for loading an extension works like:

 1. Extension loader wants to start extension XYZ.
 The loader reads the meta-information about the extension, and determines the appropriate kind of launcher category to use for it.
 This only matters for non-api extensions.
 They declare a "runtime" section, which defines the launcher category and requested permissions.
 The extension loader may decide, for security or other reasons, not to start the extension.
-1. The extension loader sends a `petronia.core.api.foreman:start-launcher:request` event to Foreman.
-This includes the requested launcher category and permissions.
+1. The extension loader sends a `petronia.core.api.foreman:start-extension:request` event to Foreman.
+This includes the necessary extension metadata necessary to run the extension.
-1. Foreman receives this start-launcher request event, and maps the category name to a launcher implementation.
-If the category is not registered, or the launcher refuses to use the permissions, then a `petronia.core.api.foreman:start-launcher:failed` response event is sent back to the extension loader.
+1. Foreman receives this start-launcher request event.
+This includes a "runtime" parameter, which Foreman maps to an internal runtime implementation based on a configuration.
+If the runtime is not registered, or the implementation refuses to use the permissions, or encounters some other issue, then a `petronia.core.api.foreman:start-extension:failed` response event is sent back to the extension loader, which in turn sends back an event to the source that initiated the extension loading.
 1. The launcher category does its own thing for starting the "launcher", which is some processing unit that will load an extension.
 That processing unit is assigned a unique "channel" for communication within the Foreman process.
 This mechanism depends upon the launcher category implementation.
 The communication with Foreman is done all in-process as part of the underlying Python code.
 1. Success or failure of the launcher category channel creation is reported back as either a `start-launcher:failed` or `start-launcher:success` event back to the extension loader.
 If it succeeds, the extension loader keeps going.
 1. The extension loader sends a `petronia.core.api.foreman:launcher-load-extension:request` event to Foreman, using the same launcher ID that the success message included.
 The extension loader has a window of time to send this after the `start-launcher:success` event is sent before the launcher is cleaned up due to inactivity.